inkVerb/VIP/301-shell/Lesson-01.md

 | **7** : `./01-if-file myfile`

-*Note the response because the file exists*
+*Note the response because the file "myfile" exists*

 Test for an existing *directory* by name